 Option Description Server Name In a standalone server setup, type a name for the ESXi Server.
 In a cluster setup, type a name for the vCenter Server.
 The server name must be unique.
 If you do not provide a name, the plug-in uses the Server Address as the server name.
-For a cluster setup, Quest strongly recommends that you use a generic name for the cluster instead of using a name associated with the machine on which the cluster resides.
-This generic name improves portability and policy management across all affected clients.
 You cannot change the server name after it is configured.
 NOTE: When adding an ESXi Server or a vCenter Server to the plug-in installed on different clients, specify the same server name on all clients.
 If you use different names, the plug-in reports an error, "Server not found," when you try to restore a virtual machine backed up from one server to the same server with a different name.
 This issue occurs because the restore path is different.
 Server Address In a standalone server setup, type the Fully Qualified Domain Name (FQDN) of the ESXi Server.
 In a cluster setup, type the FQDN of the vCenter Server.
 You can also specify the IP address of the server, but using FQDN is the preferred method.
 User Specify a user account that can be used to log in to the configured server.
 The user account must have privileges to register or create virtual machines.
 Password Type the password for the user account.